julio-lopez/goexp/doc/README.md

   is Alpine
 * `docker-push-hello.sh` pushes the image to Dockerhub

-The scripts are called from different stages during Travis CI.
-See the `travis.yml` for details
+The scripts are called from different stages during the GHA workflows.
+See the `idle-image.yaml` for an example.